 Consumer Confidence Reports (CCR): Community water systems must prepare annual water quality reports (CCRs or drinking water quality reports) for their customers.
 The first reports were due by October 1999.
 Subsequent reports are due each year by July 1.
 The reports tell where drinking water comes from, what's in it, and how consumers can help protect it.
-Violations associated with CCRs include late and missing reports and certification forms.
+Violations associated with CCRs are for late or missing reports, incomplete reports and missing certification forms.

-Stage 1 Disinfectants and Disinfection Byproducts Rule (DBPR): Beginning in January 2004, the Stage 1 DBPR applies to community water systems and non-transient non-community systems that add a disinfectant or oxidant to the drinking water during any part of the treatment process.
-Violations of the DBPR are reported for the following categories: M/R, MCL and MRDL.
+Stage 1 Disinfectants and Disinfection Byproducts Rule (DBPR): The Stage 1 DBPR applies to community water systems and non-transient non-community systems that add a disinfectant or oxidant to the drinking water during any part of the treatment process.
+Violations of the Stage 1 DBPR are reported for the following categories: M/R, MCL and MRDL.